 If you’re older than 25, chances are your first phone was a Nokia.
 The classic 3310 was in the pockets of as many school children as businessmen at a time the Finnish brand completely dominated the global phone market.

-Fast forward to 2019 and things are somewhat different.
-Nokia exists, but as a brand name for fellow Finnish company HMD.
-But for all intents and purposes, we have a host of Nokia phones to recommend to you – both feature phones and smartphones.
+Fast-forward to 2019 and things are very different.
+Nokia exists, but as a brand name for fellow Finnish company HMD Global.
+For all intents and purposes though, we have a host of Nokia phones to recommend to you – both feature phones and smartphones.

-Ranging from the cutesy restyling of old classics right up to high-end specs on slick smartphones to rival Samsung and Google, Nokia has a decent range.
-Its version of Android is close to stock and uncluttered, and it's been pretty good at updating to Oreo on some of them.
+Ranging from the cutesy restyling of old classics, right up to high-end specs of slick smartphones to rival Samsung and Google, Nokia has a decent range.
+Its version of Android is close to stock and uncluttered, and it's been pretty good at ensuring a vast number of its devices stay current by receiving a jump to the next version of Android and beyond.

-Some phones listed here are from 2017, but it launched five (five!) new phones at MWC 2019 and we've been reviewing and adding them gradually.
-Nokia is also thought to be announcing the mid-range Nokia 8.2 and Nokia 9.1 - successor to the 8.1 and 9 - imminently.
+Some phones listed here reach a little further back in time, but it launched five (five!) phones at MWC 2019, plus a couple more at IFA 2019 and we've been reviewing and adding them gradually.
+Nokia is also thought to be announcing the mid-range Nokia 8.2 and Nokia 9.1 - successor to the 8.1 and 9 respectively - imminently.

 Here are the best Nokia phones you can buy today.